British Rail Class 810: Design

-Compared to Class 802 units, the 810s will also be fitted with an additional diesel power pack—for a total of four—and each engine will be uprated from 700 to 735 kW.
+Compared to Class 802 units, the 810s are fitted with an additional diesel power pack—for a total of four—and each engine is uprated from 700 to 735 kW.
 Both of these changes are intended to satisfy the franchise requirement that the new trains equal or exceed the performance of the current Class 222 units.
-The power packs will be installed under the first, second, fourth, and fifth vehicles, while the third (centre) vehicle will carry the high-voltage transformer.
-A total of eight 290 kW traction motors will be fitted to four bogies on the second and fourth cars.
+The power packs are installed under the first, second, fourth, and fifth vehicles, while the third (centre) vehicle carries the high-voltage transformer.
+A total of eight 290 kW traction motors are fitted to four bogies on the second and fourth cars.

 Interior

-In response to customer feedback regarding seating comfort on earlier Class 80x units, both first- and standard-class seats on the Class 810 will be of a unique design that is intended to offer enhanced comfort.
-They will be based on the existing FISA Lean design, but of an altered appearance.
-EMR were working closely with Derby-based design company DGDESIGN on the design of the new interiors.
-It is claimed that the seats will have wider cushions, more-sculpted headrests, softer and deeper armrests, additional privacy screening, and be upholstered in a wool-rich moquette that is intended to be easier to keep clean.
-Every passenger will have access to power sockets and USB charging points, at-seat coat hooks, and storage space under each seat.
+In response to customer feedback regarding seating comfort on earlier Class 80x units, both first- and standard-class seats on the Class 810 are of a unique design that is intended to offer enhanced comfort.
+They are based on the existing FISA Lean design, but of an altered appearance.
+EMR worked closely with Derby-based design company DGDESIGN on the design of the new interiors.
+It is claimed that the seats have wider cushions, more-sculpted headrests, softer and deeper armrests, additional privacy screening, and be upholstered in a wool-rich moquette that is intended to be easier to keep clean.
+Every passenger has access to power sockets and USB charging points, at-seat coat hooks, and storage space under each seat.